Who can join the Sixth Form?

 3 A levels with EPQ.

-Requirements: Five 9-5 grades at GCSE plus English 4 and Maths 4; plus individual subject requires a 6, Maths requires 7, Further Maths requires 8
+Requirements: Five 9-5 grades at GCSE including English 4 and Maths 4; plus individual subject requires a 6, Maths requires 7, Further Maths requires 8

 A combination of A levels and at least one BTEC Extended Certificates with EPQ